Schneiderman v. United States

 Schneiderman v.
-United States, 320 U.S. 118 (1943), was a U.S. Supreme Court case involving denaturalization.
+United States, 320 U.S. 118 (1943), was a United States Supreme Court case involving denaturalization.
 By a 5–3 vote, the justices rejected the federal government's attempt to denaturalize William Schneiderman, a self-avowed communist.
 The Court held that "clear, unequivocal, and convincing" proof was required to revoke citizenship; it determined that there was insufficient evidence that Schneiderman was not "attached to the principles of the Constitution" as required by federal law.

 Background

 William Schneiderman was born in Russia in 1905; he immigrated to the United States with his parents at age two.
 A member of communist groups throughout his early years, he joined the Worker's Party (which later became the Communist Party of the United States) in 1924.
 In 1927, Schneiderman became a naturalized citizen.
 He had never been charged with a crime, nor had there been any assertions of unlawful behavior on his part.
 Schneiderman remained committed to communism throughout the period, and in 1932 he ran on the Communist Party ticket for governor of Minnesota.
 In 1939, the federal government commenced denaturalization proceedings against him, arguing that his citizenship had been illegally procured because, as a communist, Schneiderman had not been "attached to the principles of the Constitution of the United States", as required by the Naturalization Act of 1906.
 A California federal court agreed and denaturalized Schneiderman.
 The court found that he supported communist principles, such as the abolition of private property, that were inherently contrary to the Constitution; it also concluded that he supported the use of "methods of force and violence" to carry out those goals.
 On appeal, the Court of Appeals for the Ninth Circuit affirmed, listing the Communist Party's beliefs and asserting that "[i]t is obvious that these views are not those of our Constitution".

 Schneiderman appealed the case to the Supreme Court of the United States, which heard the case on November 9, 1942.
 He was represented pro bono by Wendell Willkie, a previous Republican candidate for president; Solicitor General Charles Fahy argued on behalf of the government.
 The case was initially heard by only seven justices: one seat was vacant and Justice Robert H. Jackson was recused due to his previous service as Attorney General.
 After Wiley Rutledge was appointed to fill the vacant seat, the Court reheard the case to enable him to participate.